Coca-Cola Advertising and the Mask of Authenticity

 The Digital revolution was mythologically constructed in Silicon Valley garages as hip rebellious, authentic, cool disruptors like Steve Jobs in the infamous in 1984 Apple commercial promised to ‘think differently’ and Google employed youthful toys in its headquarters.
 However, this iconography that flowed from the soda fountain and through the creative revolution obscures digitals underlying extractive, shareholder-driven, capitalism where the growth-orientated corporations that seek to extend the colonial project into our minds and attention now represent the largest monopolies in history and use our data to (Zuboff, 2019).

-We are now the product bought and sold in the new panopticon of surveillance capitalism where profits depend on predicting our behaviour and modifying it, to have us act in-line with our ever more granular consumer profiles.
-In this environment of unprecedented power free from democratic oversight, the question agency becomes pertinent.
-In the digital era and the search for viral marketing has seen a shift from centralised producers into ‘the flows and spaces of everyday life via social media platforms (Holm, p.
+We are now the product bought and sold in the new panopticon of surveillance capitalism where profits depend on predicting our behavior and modifying it, to have us act in line with our ever more granular consumer profiles.
+In this environment of unprecedented power free from democratic oversight, the question of agency becomes pertinent.
+In the digital era and the search for viral marketing has seen a shift from centralised producers into ‘the flows and spaces of everyday life via social media platforms’ (Holm, p.
 30).
-Messages acquire the aura of authenticity when they pop up on someone’s social media stream alongside family pictures or appear pre endorsed and vetted by human actors in an increasingly mediated environment.
+Messages acquire the aura of authenticity when they pop up on someone’s social media stream alongside family pictures or appear pre-endorsed and vetted by human actors in an increasingly mediated environment.

 Share a Coke